-Did you know the insurance industry is helping children and families receive child support?
+Did you know that the insurance industry is helping children and families receive child support?

-OCSE, the insurance industry and the child support community developed a standard, centralized, flexible data match program that requires minimal resources and work to participate.
-If claims data is already being extracted and shared, OCSE will conduct any format conversions needed as long as the minimal required data is present.
+We worked with the insurance industry and the child support community to develop a standard, centralized, and flexible data match program requiring minimal resources to participate.

-Section 452(l) [to be redesignated (m)] of the Social Security Act authorizes OCSE to compare information about individuals who owe past-due child support with information maintained by insurers or their agents concerning claims, payments, awards and settlements.
+42 U.S. Code § 652(m) authorizes us to compare information about individuals who owe past-due child support with information maintained by insurers or their agents concerning claims, payments, awards, and settlements.

 Mandatory Child Support Reporting Requirements

-In an effort to increase child support for families, states identify new sources for potential collections.
-Several states passed or are considering legislation that requires insurers to participate in a data match and/or intercept program.
-The requirements vary by state.
-Additional information on state laws may be found in the Intergovernmental Referral Guide; click on Public User link or click on the specific state, and scroll to Section "M" for Insurance Match.
+In an effort to increase child support for families, several states passed or are considering legislation that requires insurers to participate in a data match program.
+Requirements vary by state.
+You can find additional information about state laws in the Intergovernmental Reference Guide:

-In all states but Massachusetts, insurers may satisfy a state's reporting requirements when they participate in the OCSE Insurance Match Program.
+In all states, except Massachusetts, insurers may satisfy a state’s reporting requirements when they participate in our Insurance Match Program.